SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 Download the add-on through [**this link: io_scene_gr2.zip**](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/raw/master/io_scene_gr2.zip).

-Once downloaded, **don't unzip it**, and install it in your Blender app through the usual means (Edit menu > Preferences > Add-ons > Install > Enable.
+Once downloaded, **don't unzip it**, and install it in your Blender app through the usual means (Edit menu > Preferences > Add-ons > Install > Enable).
 If you had a previous version of the addon installed, disable and remove it first).

 **For directions on its usage, please consult our [**WikiPedia**](https://github.com/SWTOR-Slicers/WikiPedia/wiki).**